Dr. Kristian W. Pajtler

 In "Early Cancer Diagnostics", we also investigate genetic alterations which might depict predispositions to the development of cancer.
 Amongst others, our examinations include the bioinformatic analysis of large groups of pediatric cancer patients to identify previously unknown relevant genetic changes, the collaboration with the "Genetic Cancer Predisposition" working group of the GPOH and the Pediatric Cancer Working Group of the AACR in order to develop recommendations for the early detection and monitoring of affected patients.
 Another field of activity is the accompanying research in the context of the Li-Fraumeni syndrome / cancer predisposition syndrome register.
 Li-Fraumeni syndrome (LFS) is an autosomal dominant disease that is based on a germline mutation of the tumor suppressor gene TP53.
 TP53 encodes the protein p53, which protects the cell from a variety of stressors.
 The loss of p53 leads to a very high risk for hematologic and solid cancers in affected individuals, which often occur for the first time in childhood.

 Within the research area "Reverse Translation", experimental procedures performed in the laboratory are based on knowledge and experience gained in the clinic.
 Using this approach, we try to identify new mechanisms of tumorigenesis and recapitulate them in the model.
 From this we hope to derive findings for a more accurate diagnosis and better therapy of future patients.
-For example, in close collaboration with the Developmental Neurooncology group (Dr. D. Kawauchi), we have developed models for various molecular groups of childhood brain tumors which will be used to test new therapeutic approaches in the future.
+For example, we have developed models for different molecular groups of childhood brain tumors that can be used to test new therapeutic approaches in the future.

 In addition, in cooperation with the Department of Clinical Pharmacology of the University Hospital Heidelberg (Prof. Haefeli), we are developing new methods for the individualized treatment of brain tumor patients.
 For this purpose, the concentration of certain drugs is measured both in the blood and in the tumor.
 By this, we hope to, for example, answer the frequently discussed question whether the permeability of the barrier which normally protects the brain from toxic substances (blood-brain barrier) increases due to the cancer and the treatment, allowing the drugs to work better.
 For a variety of medications it has not been established if they can cross the intact barrier at all, while others were already designed not to reach the brain out of concern that they might cause neurological side effects.
 The aim of this research is to optimize tumor therapy and, at the same time, to reduce therapy-related side effects.